MicrosoftDocs/winrt-api/windows.applicationmodel/packagestagingeventargs.md

 Provides information about the optional package that is being staged.

 ## -remarks
-An appx package is staged when it is added to the device but is not yet registered.
+An app package is staged when it is added to the device but is not yet registered.

 Apps only receive package events for their optional packages.